-Time of Day Responsibilities Morning/ Afternoon During the initial team meeting, your responsibilities are to: Review visit plan.
+Carrady (Day 0) Time of Day Responsibilities Morning/ Afternoon Review visit plan.
 Provide initial reports and/or worksheets required by your commission.
 Note: Your team chair may request these prior to the visit.
 Discuss pre-visit assessment.
 Review criteria, policy, and procedure changes.
-You will also visit the program to:
+You will also visit the program to: Evaluate course materials as needed to determine compliance with Criterion 5 (Curriculum) and Program Criteria.

-Time of Day Responsibilities Evaluate course materials (syllabi, content documentation, graded student work, etc.).
 Evaluate assessment materials (results and analysis from surveys, etc.).
-Conduct other visits (labs, etc.) as needed.
+Review materials related to the review of Program Education Objectives if not provide in the Self-Study Report.
+Examine facilities (classroom, labs, etc.) as needed.
 Evening During the team meeting, your responsibilities are to: Identify all potential Deficiencies, Weaknesses, and Concerns.
 Work as a team to come to consensus and to ensure consistency about findings among programs.